GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Introduction

 \textbf{Summary of technical contributions.} We propose GUARD, a novel retention-aware unlearning framework for large language models (LLMs) with the following unique features: \begin{itemize} \item \textit{Retention-aware objective reweighting.} GUARD chooses unlearning weights inversely proportionally to the retention attribution score of each sample, with a controlled variance that allows for preserving effective forgetting.
 This mitigates the utility degradation seen in retention-unaware methods. \item \textit{Attribution tailored to LLM unlearning.} GUARD uses a gradient-based retention attribution score that quantifies the ``alignment'' of a forget sample with retained knowledge which is tailored to unlearning without requiring retraining or computing of the Hessian. \item \textit{Theoretical Guarantees.} We theoretically show that our attribution score lower-bounds conventional influence measures.
-Additionally, we prove that GUARD improves absolute retention, preserves effective forgetting, and significantly boosts retention efficiency over standard baselines such as Gradient Ascent. \item \textit{Extensive Empirical Validation.} We evaluate GUARD on the TOFU benchmark and show that it consistently outperforms baselines in both absolute and relative retention, while maintaining comparable forgetting, e.g., it reduces retain-set utility loss by up to 194.92\% in Truth Ratio over GA baseline when forgetting 10\% of the training data. \end{itemize}
+Additionally, we prove that GUARD improves absolute retention, preserves effective forgetting, and significantly boosts retention efficiency over standard baselines such as Gradient Ascent. \item \textit{Extensive Empirical Validation.} We conduct comprehensive experiments on the TOFU and MUSE benchmarks, covering four non-loss reweighting baselines (GA, GD, KM, PO), their GUARD-augmented counterparts (GA+GUARD, GD+GUARD, KM+GUARD, PO+GUARD), four loss reweighting baselines (NPO, SimNPO, FLAT, SimImP), as well as NPO+GUARD (we selected NPO for integration with GUARD as it demonstrated high stability and strong performance).
+For all these settings, GUARD consistently enhanced retention while maintaining forgetting performance comparable to baselines, demonstrating its effectiveness as a general framework applicable to diverse unlearning systems. \end{itemize}